reemarmn-cmd/KeyBordScannerchemvet/README.md

 This version has been customized for internal use at Chemvet.

-Developed and customized by Reema Moneer.
+Developed and customized by Reema Al-Nobani.

 ## License

-Based on open-source projects including ZXing by Google.
+This application is based on open-source libraries including ZXing by Google.